Brewing the Perfect Gourmet Coffee

-Espresso brewing method, contrary to a popular believe, is not stronger than a regular coffee.
+Espresso brewing method, contrary to a popular belief, does not contain more caffeine than a regular coffee.
 The same amount of coffee used for a drip coffee makes a stronger coffee.
-Because of its concentration though, espresso seems to contain a lot of caffeine.
-Espresso is the base for many popular coffee beverages such as Cappuccino, Mocha Coffee, etc…
+Because of its concentration though, espresso seems to contain more caffeine.
+Espresso is the base for many popular coffee beverages such as Cappuccino, Latte, Mocha Coffee, etc…

 The advantage of the drip coffee machines is the facility in operation.
-To make coffee is very easy, is very clean and it is fairly easy to control the strength of the coffee.The disadvantage is that the drip coffee doesn’t have the full range of the flavours and oils that make a coffee a great coffee.
-Also it is complicated to brew fresh coffee for one person.
+To make coffee is very easy, is very clean and it is fairly easy to control the strength of the coffee.The disadvantage is that the drip coffee doesn’t have the full range of the flavors and oils that make a coffee a great coffee.
+Also, it is complicated to brew fresh coffee for one person.
 The reason is the paper filter.
-Paper filter is extremely dense and it will filter out all of the oils that give coffee its great flavor.
+The paper filter is extremely dense and it will filter out all of the oils that give coffee its great flavor.
 Caffeine content is not affected though.The new trend in drip coffee makers is the one cup coffee makers.
-These are way better than the regular coffee makers allowing a fresh coffee to be obtained at anytime.
+These are way better than the regular coffee makers allowing a fresh coffee to be obtained at any time.